ONSdigital/application-profile/README.md

 | ...             | ...       | ...      | ...         |

 ## Cataloguing

-> TODO: Should we support dcat:DatasetSeries?

-> TODO: Do we support cataloguing catalogues?

 A catalogue is a collection of metadata about datasets which has been gathered and curated.